Product Configuration

 Overview

 Products can maintain multiple releases to track different software versions.
-This feature provides:
+This feature provides:- Version tracking across your user base

 - Integration with remote classloader functionality